daviesgeek/context-engineering-template/README.md

 # Place relevant code examples in the examples/ folder

 # 4. Create your initial feature request
-# Edit INITIAL.md with your feature requirements
+# Create a file in PRPs/00-Prompts/ with your feature requirements
+# Example: PRPs/00-Prompts/my-feature.md

 # 5. Generate a comprehensive PRP (Product Requirements Prompt)
 # In Claude Code, run:
-/generate-prp INITIAL.md
+/generate-prp PRPs/00-Prompts/my-feature.md

+# 6. Review and approve the generated PRP
+# The PRP will be in PRPs/01-Drafts/
+# Move it to PRPs/10-Ready/ when satisfied

-# 6. Execute the PRP to implement your feature
+# 7. Execute the PRP to implement your feature
 # In Claude Code, run:
-/execute-prp PRPs/your-feature-name.md
+/execute-prp PRPs/10-Ready/my-feature.md
 ```

 ## 📚 Table of Contents